Tarcontar/TPFanControl/README.md

 * Copy TPFanControl.exe and TPFanControl.ini from this repository releases area over the installed files.

-The following steps may not be necessary, but you can try them in case something does not work as expected:

 * Stop "Lenovo Intelligent Thermal Solution" service and set to "Startup type: Disabled".
 At some point I noticed GPU fan is spinning like crazy despite max sensors temperature being below 50C as reported by TPFanControl.
 After I stopped "Lenovo Intelligent Thermal Solution" service, left fan's speed immediately went down.
 So "Lenovo Intelligent Thermal Solution" can interfere with TPFanControl.
-UPD: I noticed that after Windows 10 update Lenovo service is running, and fan controlling with TPFanControl works fine.
-So probably this step is not needed.

 * I've also uninstalled "Lenovo Intelligent Thermal Solution" drivers.
 After you run Thermal Solution installer from Lenovo website, see where it unpacks temporary files and run this command from this folder: "dpinst.exe /U LITSDrv.inf" to uninstall Thermal Solution drivers.
+Not sure if this step is necessary.

 ## Running at startup